 -1-2 tbsp. anise liqueur such as Anisette

--For double anise flavor, add 1-2 tbsp anise liqueur to the original recipe along with the anice seed.
+-For double anise flavor, add 1-2 tablespoon anise liqueur to the original recipe along with the anice seed.
 Possible add-ins (choose one) -1 tsp. vanilla extract

 -grated zest of 1 lemon